Lake Edward: History

-Henry Morton Stanley first saw the lake in 1888, during the Emin Pasha Relief Expedition.
+Welsh explorer Henry Morton Stanley first saw the lake in 1888, during the Emin Pasha Relief Expedition.
 The lake was named in honour of Albert Edward, Prince of Wales, son of then British monarch Queen Victoria, and later to become King Edward VII.

 In 1973, Uganda and Zaire (DRC) renamed it Lake Idi Amin after Ugandan dictator Idi Amin.
 After his overthrow in 1979, it recovered its former name.

 In 2014, the lake was the center of an oil dispute.
-SOCO international entered the premises of the Virunga National Park where the lake is situated to prospect for oil.
+SOCO International entered the premises of the Virunga National Park where the lake is situated to prospect for oil.
 However, villagers and workers who attempted to stop the oil company from entering the area were beaten up and even kidnapped and tortured.
 Plans to redraw the lines of Virunga's boundaries and exclude the lake were taken into consideration.
-However, since the Park is a world heritage site and the lake is part of it such plans naturally go against the World Heritage Convention.
+However, since the park is a world heritage site and the lake is part of it, such plans naturally go against the World Heritage Convention.